jlinclabs/stampede/SPEC.md

 ### CLOCK Coin

-CLOCK coin is a stable coin pined to an index (TBD) more stable than USD.
+CLOCK coin is a stable coin pined to a (TBD) commodities index more stable than USD.
 We aim to keep the amount of CLOCK a Stamp costs to be as affordable and predictable (consistent) as possible.

-##### TBD
+#### TBD

 - Issuance algorithm
 - Where you can buy and sell CLOCK
-- Index CLOCK is pegged to
+- Which commodities index CLOCK will be pegged to

 ## Why not just anchor?

 Many modern distributed systems use one or more blockchains to "anchor" a reference to their data.
 This is often just for immutability but it's also often used for the purposes of resolving the order of events in time.

-The Stampede network aims to both improve the speed and reduce the cost of reliably timestamping events across untrusted distributed systems.
+The Stampede network aims to both improve the speed and reduce the cost of reliably time stamping events across untrusted distributed systems.

 ## Sequencing events